dart-lang/language/working/augmentation-libraries/feature-specification.md

     the augmented field.

-*   **Augmenting fields**: Within an augmenting field, `augment super` can only be used in an initializer expression, and refers to the original fields initializer expression, which is immediately evaluated.
-If there is no initializer expression (or augmenting a getter and/or setter), then `augment super` is not allowed.
+*   **Augmenting fields**: Within an augmenting field, `augment super` can only be used in an initializer expression, and refers to the original field's initializer expression, which is immediately evaluated.

+    It is a compile-time error to use `augment super` in an augmenting field's initializer if the member being augmented is not a field with an initializer.

+    **TODO:** Define the behavior when a field is augmented by a getter or setter, and then later again by a field.

 *   **Augmenting functions**: When augmenting a function, `augment super` refers to the augmented function.
 Tear offs are allowed.